Editor’s Note: This article was first published in May 2016. It has been updated with this week’s earthquake in Mexico.

 Haiti: Pulled from market wreckage

-At the time, his family told staff at a University of Miami field hospital that he had been trapped in the wreckage of a market where he sold rice.
+At the time, his family told staff at a University of Miami field hospital that he was trapped in the wreckage of a market where he sold rice.

 It is believed Muncie had some access to food and water, although details remain murky, Gupta said.

-Last year, CNN spoke with the girl and her family from her new home in Miami about the miracles it took to save her life
+In 2015, CNN spoke with the girl and her family from her new home in Miami about the miracles it took to save her life.

-United States: The last person pulled from the towers
+United States: Last person pulled from towers on 9/11

 Rescuers found Genelle Guzman-McMillan 27 hours after the north tower of the World Trade Center in New York collapsed on top of her on September 11, 2001.